-The European Union is exploring the possibility of imposing a tax on vapor products across all member states.
+The European Union is exploring the possibility of imposing a tax on e-cigarette and vape pen products across all member states.
 The European Commission’s taxation policy arm, the Taxation and Customs Union (DG TAXUD), has opened a consultation that EU citizens can respond to.
 It’s a brief process.

-Participation in the consultation is being organized and encouraged by 16 European consumer and trade vaping organizations, all of whom are also supporting a petition titled “Act now to stop the EU vape tax,” calling on authorities to reject any plan that protects combustible cigarettes by taxing non-combustible nicotine products like vapes.
+Participation in the consultation is being organized and encouraged by 16 European consumer and trade vaping organizations, all of whom are also supporting a petition titled “Act now to stop the EU vape tax,” calling on authorities to reject any plan that protects combustible cigarettes by taxing non-combustible nicotine products like vapes that help smokers quit.

 The petition has been signed by more than 12,000 people so far — although the petition itself doesn’t mean much.
 The organizers are hoping vapers will share the petition (which also has links to the consultation in several languages) on social media, and encourage other vapers and their friends and families to get involved and complete the consultation.